-While completing the Online B.S. in Psychology, you will explore the field of psychology, gain valuable experience with a diverse online student body, develop relationships with faculty, and participate in practical field experience that will enhance your knowledge of psychology.
-You will be encouraged to explore service activities and can explore opportunities to participate in psychological research.
+While completing the Online B.S. in Psychology, you will explore the field of psychology, gain valuable experience with a diverse online student body, and develop professional relationships with faculty.
+You will be encouraged to explore service activities (such as volunteering at relevant social service agencies) and can explore opportunities to participate in psychological research.

 The Psychology Department is committed to offering an outstanding undergraduate curriculum in psychology.
 More specifically, the department has the following aims:

 - To provide students with engaging courses taught by qualified faculty that insure students develop a strong foundation in the major substantive areas of psychology